badassdatascience/badass-data-science/README.md

 # <a name="top-badass-data-science-repository"></a>Badass Data Science

-This repository contains multiple skills demonstrations (designed to assist my employment search) as well as code supporting my [Badass Data Science](https://badassdatascience.com) blog.
+This repository contains multiple skills demonstrations (designed to assist my employment search) as well as code supporting my <a name="badass-data-science-top" target="_blank" href="https://badassdatascience.com">Badass Data Science</a> blog.

 Note: The Badass Data Science blog is currently down for refactoring; I'll republish it soon.